 ABSTRACT: What is temporal representation—the use of mental representations with explicit temporal contents, such as before and after relations, durations, and specific times?
 Many theories of representation and discussions of animals' behaviour with respect to time seem to imply that temporal representation is extremely widespread, as nearly all organisms are in some way temporally competent — that is, they produce behaviour at the right times given the dynamics of their environment.
 However such temporal competence can usually be explained with very simple mechanisms, and describing them as 'representing' the temporal features in question does not add anything to simply describing those mechanisms.
 This has motivated some philosophers to give accounts of temporal representation which demand more of temporal representation than simple temporal competence.
 However, I show that extant versions of such accounts are too demanding, and appear to be motivated by the demand for behaviour which can only be explained by positing temporal representation — a demand which, I argue, is impossible to satisfy given that there will always be explanations which describe the implementation of representational processes.
 I give an alternative account of temporal representation which shows how temporal representations can be explanatory while also avoids excessive demandingness.
 This alternative develops the thought that temporal representation allows for flexibility with respect to time.
 To do this, I give a novel account of the relevant kind of flexibility, and then show how states which are coupled to a temporal feature X and which are apt to combine with other representational states ground that kind of flexibility.

-Please Email for latest version.
+In Prep: Please Email for latest version.

 What If Anything is Semantic Memory Like in Non-Human Animals?